droidgee/win11-all-icons-on-taskbar/README.md

 ## How to remove it?
 Run installer.bat again

+## How to update to v2?
+Run install.bat to uninstall the old version, and then run it again to install this version

 ## EnableAutoTray and explorer shell:::{...} don't work
 It seems that in 24H2 Microsoft completely broke EnableAutoTray in the registry and control panel menu which can be opened using

     explorer shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}

 ## How does it work?
 The installer moves the minified script to your user folder, hides it, and creates a special PowerShell shortcut in the startup folder that runs the script in the background.
-Every 60 seconds, PowerShell enables ALL programs in the taskbar settings.
-So, if you install a new program, its icon will appear in the taskbar within 60 seconds.
-That is why the *Hidden icon menu* should always be enabled.
+At startup, PowerShell asks Windows to notify it when the UI registers a new program and suspends itself.
+When the OS triggers it, the script enables ALL programs in the taskbar settings.
+However, enabling manually disabled programs in the settings can be avoided by changing one line of code (note that it is the minified version that is installed).
+By default, this is done to avoid problems if MS changes the algorithm for adding new programs.

+Recommendation: don't disable the *Hidden Icon Menu* option so that you can notice that new programs aren't automatically added to the taskbar if MS manages to break this script
 ![Settings > Personalization > Taskbar > Other system tray icons > Hidden icon menu > Enable](images/icon-menu.png)

-# Does it affect PC performance?
+## Does it affect PC performance?
-Theoretically, yes, but in practice it requires only about 30 MB of RAM and **much less** than 1% of the CPU.
-To reduce the already tiny performance impact, a minimized script is used and the process is assigned the lowest priority.
+When the script is in standby mode, it does **not** affect the CPU and requires only about 30 MB of RAM.
+When it is running (which is rare and takes less than a second), it uses **much less** than 1% of the CPU.
+To reduce the already tiny performance impact, a minified script is used and the process is assigned the lowest priority.

+## Acknowledgment
+Aemony from Reddit for the idea of using a registry event trigger